Lumbini Pilgrimage Tours - Buddhist Cultural Tour in Nepal

-It is a small village situated 5 km southwest of Thaulihawa, there lies an Ashoka pillar on a slab.
-The upper portion of the pillar is broken but the lower portion is still intact measuring 3.5m.
-In the adjoining place lies a huge Stupa with successive rings of wedge-shaped Mauryan bricks.
+It is a small village situated 5 km southwest of Thaulihawa; an Ashoka pillar is on a slab.
+The upper portion of the post is broken, but the lower part is still intact, measuring 3.5m—a huge Stupa with successive rings of wedge-shaped Mauryan bricks in the adjoining place.

-Several beautiful shrines and monasteries have been built by devotees belonging to different Buddhist countries.
-A visit to Lumbini, the birthplace of Buddha, is not only for spiritual enlightenment but also for the solace and satisfaction that one gets in such a calm and peaceful environment.
+Devotees from different Buddhist countries have built several beautiful shrines and monasteries.
+A visit to Lumbini, the birthplace of Buddha, is not only for spiritual enlightenment but also for the solace and satisfaction one gets in such a calm and peaceful environment.

 The Ashoka Pillar:

 In 1895, Fuehrer, a famous German archaeologist, discovered the great pillar while wandering about the foothills of the Churia range.
 This is the first epigraphy finding of the life history of Buddha.
 Further exploration and excavation of the surrounding area revealed evidence of the existence of a brick temple and a sandstone sculpture within the temple, depicting the scenes of the Buddha's birth.

 The Mayadevi Temple:

 The most important shrine at Lumbini is dedicated to the mother of Gautama Buddha, which enshrines the traditional site of the Buddha's birth.
-It is pointed out by scholars that the temple of Maya Devi was constructed over the foundations of more than one earlier temple or Stupa.
+Scholars painted that the temple of Maya Devi was constructed over the foundations of more than one earlier temple or Stupa.

-The scared pond: On the south of the Maya Devi temple there is the famous sacred bathing pool known as Puskarni.
+The scared pond: On the south of the Maya Devi temple is the famous sacred bathing pool known as Puskarni.
 It is believed that Maha Devi took a holy dip in this pool before the delivery and also where the infant Gautama Buddha was given his first purification bath.
 Thus we end our week-long Lumbini Pilgrimage Tours.